 Despite the recent onslaught of statistics and information relating to this latest COVID outbreak on Australian’s eastern seaboard, I’m still finding little joys in the every day.
 Now more than ever, it feels like that’s important and should be celebrated.

 This is what’s been making me smile this month…

-Continue reading “What’s been making me happy: June”
+Continue reading “What’s making me happy: August”